 What happens if we don’t see a whale?

-If you come out with us during our peak season, from early May through the end of October, and do not see whales on your first attempt, we guarantee you a free trip on board one of our larger Ocean Magic vessels – either a pre-booked reservation on a 9:00am or 3:30pm sailing (for the Ocean Magic cruiser), or a stand-by seat for the 12:15pm sailing.
+If you come out with us during our peak season, from early May through the end of October, and do not see whales on your first attempt, we guarantee you a free trip aboard the same vessel you travelled on.
+This may either be a pre-booked reservation on a 9:00am or 3:30pm sailing (for the Ocean Magic cruiser), or a stand-by seat for the 12:15pm or scheduled Zodiac-style tours.
 Additionally, if you do not see whales on your second tour, you are free to continue to come back as many times as you like until you see whales!
 This offer is a lifetime guarantee, but is non-transferable.

 To redeem your no whales guarantee, simply take note of the name you made your initial reservation under, the confirmation number, as well as the date and time of your tour.
 Then call our reservations line (1-888-383-4884) with this information and one of our friendly team members will be able to help you arrange your second departure.
 Guests must present valid photo identification when checking in.

 All of our guests who would like to take advantage of this offer are welcome to do so on either our Victoria or Vancouver-based tours.
 Vancouver departures are available only on a standby basis and guests may incur additional charges when choosing options that involve a third party.

 What should we wear?